 Dunkirk Northern France, France Travel Guide

 All three major airports (Lille, Brussels, CDG) offer complete facilities and services.
 Lille Airport (LIL) features a single terminal with standard amenities.
 Brussels Airport (BRU) is a modern, two-pier airport featuring an extensive range of duty-free shops, restaurants, cafes, lounges, currency exchange, and car rental services.
 Paris Charles de Gaulle Airport (CDG) is a vast airport with multiple terminals, offering an extensive array of services.
-Navigating CDG can be complex due to its size, so allow ample time for transfers.
+Navigating CDG can be complex because of its size, so allow ample time for transfers.

 Renting a car offers flexibility, especially for exploring the broader area around Dunkirk and the Opal Coast.
 Driving in France is on the right side of the road.
 The minimum driving age in France is 18, but most car rental companies require drivers to be at least 21, and often charge a young driver surcharge for those under 25.